Giles Brent: In Maryland (1637 to 1645)

-Giles Brent, aged about 27 years old, sailed from England on the ship Elizabeth to the Province of Maryland in 1637.
-A refugee for Catholics, Giles's brother Fulk (or Fulke) Brent and his sisters Margaret Brent and Mary Brent emigrated in 1638.
+Some sources say that Giles Brent was enlisted by the Virginia Company of London in 1621 to chart the Chesapeake Bay.
+Most records begin Brent's residence in the New World in 1637/8.
+Aged about 27 years old, Brent sailed from England on the ship Elizabeth to the Province of Maryland.
+With Maryland being a quasi-refuge for Catholics, Giles's brother Fulk (or Fulke) Brent and his sisters Margaret Brent and Mary Brent emigrated later in 1638.
 Giles held the office of Treasurer of the colony in about 1640.
 He had property near St. Mary's City, but then in February 1639, replaced a William Brainthwayte (Braithwaite) as commander of Kent Fort on the Isle of Kent, an island which was heavily contested at times by native Susquehannock people and by previous landholder William Claiborne.

-Giles Brent was a councillor in the Maryland General Assembly c.
+Giles Brent was a councillor [sic] in the Maryland General Assembly c.
 1642.
-In April 1643, Brent was deputized as Governor and also "Lieutenant General, Admiral, Chief Captain, Magistrate, and Commander [of Maryland]" by Leonard Calvert whilst he traveled to England.
+In April 1643, Brent was deputized as Governor and also named "Lieutenant General, Admiral, Chief Captain, Magistrate, and Commander [of Maryland]" by Leonard Calvert whilst he traveled to England.

 During that time, Brent commissioned Thomas Cornwallis to subdue native attacks on the English.
 Maryland secretary John Lewger was attempting to treat with the Piscataway by proxy, but Governor Brent did not approve and ousted him.

 In late 1644, Giles Brent was approximately 38 to 40 years old.
 He married Mary Kittamaquund, a daughter to the Piscataway leader, who was also a juvenile ward of Governor Calvert.
 Mary Kittamaquund Brent's ability to speak the Algonquin language helped maintain friendly relations between the Brents and Patawomecks.

 In addition to being a Catholic, Brent was a Cavalier, and stirred the Pro-Parliament rebellion that came to be known as Plundering Time.
 At some point in 1645, William Claiborne repossessed Kent Island.
 Brent and other Catholic leaders were imprisoned and taken to England by Protestant-allied pirate Richard Ingle.
 Giles eventually was exonerated and returned to Maryland.

 Leonard Calvert died in 1647, leaving his estate matters to Margaret Brent and appointing Thomas Greene as governor of the colony.